Commercial Rent Arrears Recovery (CRAR) – #1 Expert Guide

 Smaller businesses, for example, may choose this option as they may not be able to accurately predict their future income.
-Not being tied to a building can be of benefit if financial difficulties arise and the business needs to stop renting.
+Not being tied to a building can be of benefit if financial difficulties arise.

 The landlords themselves will also benefit from this as well, as they will have a regular income stream of rent.

-There are, however, times when the tenant may fail to pay rent for one reason or another which can become problematic for the landlord.
+There are, however, times when the commercial tenant may fail to pay rent.
+Nonpayment of rents can be problematic for both landlords and tenants.

-Unpaid rent is unfortunately very common, with landlords needing a dedicated solution to help recover this.
+Unpaid rent is unfortunately very common, with landlords needing a dedicated solution to recover commercial rent arrears.

-To highlight the severity of this, the British Property Federation (BPF) estimated that back in June 2021, £7.5 billion of commercial rent were in arrears.
+To highlight the severity of this, the British Property Federation (BPF) estimated that back in June 2021, £7.5 billion of rent was in arrears.

-In most cases, the rent not being paid on time may be for a genuine reason which can be resolved relatively quickly and amicably.
+In most cases, arrears of rent may be for a genuine reason which can be resolved relatively quickly and amicably.

 What is Commercial Rent Arrears Recovery (CRAR)?

-Commercial Rent Arrears Recovery (CRAR) allows landlords of commercial premises to collect rent arrears by problematic tenants by taking control of goods and then selling them.
+Commercial Rent Arrears Recovery (CRAR) allows landlords of commercial premises to collect rent arrears from problematic tenants by taking control of goods and then selling them.

-In 1977, the Rent Act stripped residential landlords the ability to recover unpaid rent through the control of goods however, this did not affect those with commercial properties.
+In 1977, the Rent Act stripped residential landlords the ability to recover unpaid rent through the control of goods.
+However, this did not prevent landlords of commercial properties.

-Although, the goods cannot be recovered by the landlords themselves as this has to be done by professional and certified enforcement agents such as (DCBL).
+Although, the goods cannot be recovered by the landlords themselves.
+The CRAR procedure states that this has to be done by professional and certified enforcement agents such as DCBL.

 The CRAR process itself allows landlords to recover the overdue rent without the need for a court order.
 There is a limitation to this however, as this only applies to commercial tenancies subject to a Written Lease.